 My mom learned from her dad, I learned from my mom.
 I’d watch her make it over and over again, adjusting slightly here and there, depending on the acidity of the tomatoes.
 I finally wrote the basics down, but it’s one of those recipes that you simmer and taste, let sit and taste, adjust seasonings and simmer longer, add a bit of water and taste, simmer some more and taste.
 Lot’s of tasting!!!
 This sauce, so robust, hearty and filled with incredible deep flavor.

-While I’m being all nostalgic, the cast iron pot I use is the very one that my mom made this amazing sauce in all those years ago.
-I love this pot; it’s dented, stained, scratched, and chipped and I love every Harvest Gold inch of it.
+I love this pot; it’s my mom’s, the one she made this sauce in growing up — it’s dented, stained, scratched, and chipped and I love every Harvest Gold inch of it.
 I highly recommend you investing in a dutch oven like this Lodge Cast Iron Dutch Oven!
 You don’t have to spend a months salary on a Staub Dutch Oven or Le Creuset although they have lifetime warranties so it might be worth it in the long run and don’t get me wrong, I sure would LOVE ONE!

-This sauce is fabulous, with pasta, yes, it’s how I use it most often.
-It freezes beautifully, if it lasts that long.
-But I typically make it and use it at least two to three times, pasta, calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!
+Serve on pasta, yes, it’s how I use it most often, but I typically make it and use it at least two to three times, pasta, calzone dipping sauce, or in a lasagna, stuffed shells, etc. Nummy!

 I love San Marzano tomatoes, they are filled with wonderful flavor, but they aren’t required to make this sauce, in fact these aren’t even authentic, just make sure one of your cans of tomatoes are whole peeled tomatoes.
 Can you use diced, sure, but I think there is a bit of magic that happens when you keep the tomato whole and then squeeze it by hand to release the juices into the sauce, feels a bit “I Love Lucy” like (you know the stomping of the grapes episode?)!